 Help for You

 Talking with someone about your thoughts and feelings can save your life.
 There are steps you can take to keep yourself safe through a crisis.
-Call any time or connect online with the National Suicide Prevention Lifeline to get support.
-You can also find resources on:
+Call any time or connect online with the National Suicide Prevention Lifeline to get support also find resources on: